Frum, David. Trumpocracy. HarperCollins New York, 2018. NF;1/18.

 I like David Frum because although he identifies himself as conservative, he is a believer in liberals being reasonably conservative and conservatives being reasonably liberal.
 My sentiments too, as the world and the United States drift into increasingly irreconcilable opposing camps.
 Lawrence O’Donnell may be mistaken in his opinion that Nelson Rockefeller was the last liberal Republican.

 Until I read Trumpocracy I had to admit that my main problem with Donald Trump was that he’s just a jerk.
 Peggy Noonan I would have said was exactly right.
-This might sound superficial, and it was partly based on my poor and media-informed grasp of reality.
+This might sound superficial, and it’s partly based on my poor and media-informed grasp of reality.
 But there is something horrifying about a head of state, particularly the freely-elected one of the wonderful and terrible United States that I’ve lived so close to all my life, who is just disgusting: ugly, whiny, crass… All you have to do is listen to him speak to cringe with embarrassment at his personal shortcomings which have led to misuse of his office.

 Frum’s book, if it’s even halfway accurate, adds a lot of substance to my image-focused opinion.
 We simple people need to look up to our leaders.
 Having read this damning apparently well-researched description of the president by a member of his own political party I’m quite a bit more worried than I was thinking about a figurehead who amounts to a joke.
 I said in my review of Playing with Fire that non-Americans were affected by the events of 1968.
 Neither do you have to live in the United States now to fear the consequences of Donald Trump’s presidency.
 Let’s hope he gets impeached or at worst does no terrible and irrevocable harm before he is defeated three years from now.